Skip to content

 Best Cheap Accommodation in Hong Kong

 Although the prices have decreased, Hong Kong is still a very expensive city to live in and travel to (here you can find the list of the cheapest and most expensive countries in the world).
 If you have a tight budget, you can expect to stay in some of the smaller hotel rooms in the world.
 I couldn’t believe how tiny my room was when I first visited Hong Kong.
 Here, you can find several options.
-If possible, avoid travelling to Hong Kong during the Chinese Holidays.
+If possible, avoid traveling to Hong Kong during the National Holidays.

 Best Transportation in Hong Kong